groupdocs/groupdocs-blog-content/Groupdocs.Blog/2018-09-06-strengthen-the-protection-of-text-watermark-using-groupdocs.watermark-for-java-18.8/index.md

 url: /2018/09/06/strengthen-the-protection-of-text-watermark-using-groupdocs.watermark-for-java-18.8/
 author: 'Usman Aziz'
 summary: ''
-tags: ['Document Watermarking', 'Java document watermarking API', 'watermarking API for Java']
+tags: ['Document Watermarking', 'Java document watermarking API', 'watermarking API for Java', 'GroupDocs.Watermark for Java', 'GroupDocs.Watermark for Java Releases']
-categories: ['GroupDocs.Watermark for Java', 'GroupDocs.Watermark for Java Releases', 'GroupDocs.Watermark Product Family']
+categories: ['GroupDocs.Watermark Product Family']
 ---

 [![GroupDocs Watermark for .NET](http://blog.groupdocs.com/wp-content/uploads/sites/4/2018/01/groupdocs-watermark-java.png)](https://products.groupdocs.com/watermark/java)We are pleased to introduce version 18.8 of [GroupDocs.Watermark for Java](https://products.groupdocs.com/watermark/java).
 This version includes 2 new features, 1 enhancement, 1 bug fix, and a breaking change as well.
 It supports skipping unreadable characters during text watermark search.
 Furthermore, we have also added a new feature to strengthen protection of text watermark in PowerPoint documents.
 Please continue to read more about version 18.8.